FlowFuse/website/src/blog/2024/10/building-prometheus-dashboard-with-node-red.md

 Before starting, ensure you have installed the following:

 - **node-red-contrib-prometheus-exporter**: This Node-RED node will allow you to expose metrics in a format that Prometheus can scrape.
-- **node-red-contrib-cpu** :  This node provides real-time CPU usage metrics, which can be used to monitor the performance of your Node-RED instance running machine
+- **node-red-contrib-cpu** :  This node provides real-time CPU usage metrics, which can be used to monitor the performance of your Node-RED instance running machine.
+- **flowfuse/node-red-dashboard**: Set of UI nodes is designed for building user interfaces within Node-RED

 ### Exposing Data to Prometheus